winxuser/pokered/README.md

     - Able to change pokemon in the status screen
     - Add all Gen 2 Pokemon and edit their palettes to match Gen 2 (thanks to Engezerstorung for helping me with the palettes)
     - Add a few Gen 2 moves
+    - Added a new trainer YELLOW and her house in Pallet Town
+    - Port over some Gen 2 tileset graphics
+    - Add a PC into the Daycare

 - Battle Engine Changes: